rvrita/udacity-algorithms/README.md

 **Time complexity:**

-- Insert: O(n) where n is total length of all words in word list
+- Insert: O(n) where n is length of word.
 - Find: O(m) where m is length of search string.
 To traverse the trie looking for a match, each step from one node to the next is constant time dictionary lookup.
+- Find Words: O(p) where p is number of nodes in the trie.
+In the worst case (such as searching for an empty prefix), we must visit every node to build a set of matching results.

 **Space complexity:**

-O(n) where n is total number of nodes in the trie.
+- Insert: O(n) where n is total number of nodes in the trie.
 In order to say more, I think we have to know statistical properties of the input.
 Basically, we expect the trie space to grow linearly with number of input words at the start, but then slow down as each new word is more likely to overlap with nodes that are already in the tree.
+- Find Words: O(p) where p is number of nodes in the trie.
+In the worst case, every node in the tree can be a dictionary word, so a reference to every node in the trie has to be stored in the result set.

 ### Problem 6: Unsorted Integer Array